UKICER 2025

 Submissions must conform to the ACM proceeding template (double-column format).
 The page limit is six pages, excluding references.
 The references may occupy a seventh page if the paper reaches the six-page limit.

-Authors must make an electronic submission in the form of a PDF file via EasyChair.
+Authors must make an electronic submission in the form of a PDF file via EasyChair (Details to be confirmed).
 Authors will need to create an EasyChair account, if they do not have one, and complete a submission form.
 The submission form requires authors to detail the submission type, title, abstract as well as contact information.

 Submissions from authors must be anonymised to support the review process.
 The initial submission for review must be anonymised, authors must remove all references to them, including affiliations and any identifying information within the body of the submission.